 - Approach career development from the individual’s perspective (talents, subjective career success, and energizers), rather than just from that of the organization (competences and skills).

 - Put the emphasis on career management skills so that people learn what it takes to be at the wheel of their own career.

 - Use evidence-based tools to fuel the dialogue between employee and employer.

 People are becoming more aware of the fact that everyone needs to self-manage their careers.
-If, as an employer, you offer career development from an individual perspective right from the start, this not only offers real added value to the individual, it also serves you well in terms of employer branding and onboarding.
+If, as an employer, you offer career development from an individual perspective right from the start, this not only offers real added value to the young potential, it also serves you well in terms of employer branding and onboarding.

 Contact us if you want to learn more about our evidence-based tooling for individual career development and onboarding.